littlebunch/graphql-rs/README.md

 ## What's here
 ./src/db.rs -- wrapper for connecting to the database; configured for Mysql/Mariadb
 ./src/graph_schema.rs -- graphql schema
-./src/lib.rs -- things to build a crate as well as an executable
+./src/lib.rs -- things to build a crate
 ./src/main.rs -- actix web server init and run
-./src/models.rs -- structs, methods, etc. for accessing the database using diesel ORM
+./src/models.rs -- all the stuff for accessing the database using Diesel ORM
-./src/schema.rs -- database schema derived from diesel ORM and used by diesel calls
+./src/schema.rs -- database schema derived from Diesel CLI and used by Diesel calls

 ## How to Run
 ### Step 1: Set-up your environment: